serverlessworkflow/specification/specification/README.md

 If defined as the workflow starting state, the event state definition controls when the workflow instances should be created.

-The "exclusive" property determines if the state should wait for any of the defined events in the eventsActions array, or if all defined events must be present for their associated actions to be performed.
+The 'exclusive' property determines if the state should wait for any of the defined events in the eventsActions array, or if all defined events must be present for their associated actions to be performed.

-Following two figures illustrate the "exclusive" property:
+Following two figures illustrate the 'exclusive' property:

 <p align="center">
 <img src="media/spec/event-state-exclusive-true.png" height="300px" alt="Event state with exclusive set to true"/>
 </p>

-If the event state in this case is a starting state, any of the defined events would start a new workflow instance.
+If the event state in this case is a starting state, the occurence of *any* of the defined events would start a new workflow instance.

 <p align="center">
 <img src="media/spec/event-state-exclusive-false.png" height="300px" alt="Event state with exclusive set to false"/>
 </p>

-If the event state in this case is a starting state, occurrence of all defined events would start a new workflow instance.
+If the event state in this case is a starting state, the occurrence of *all* defined events would start a new workflow instance.

 In order to consider only events that are related to each other, we need to set the 'correlation' property in the workflow